-- 1. At least 50% of the required education courses must be completed at Brevard College including the student teaching semester. - Post graduates and transfer students who have a grade of less than "C" in any courses required for their area(s) of licensure prior to coming to Brevard College may be required to retake the appropriate course(s). - 3.
+- 1. At least 50% of the required education courses must be completed at Brevard College including the student teaching semester. - 2.
+Post graduates and transfer students who have a grade of less than "C" in any courses required for their area(s) of licensure prior to coming to Brevard College may be required to retake the appropriate course(s). - 3.
 Candidates receiving less than a "C" in a course (academic major, psychology, or education) relevant to their area of licensure are required to retake the course. - 4.
 Candidates receiving a below-average evaluation in any field experience are required to complete additional field experience. - 5.
-Candidates manifesting below average standards in any of the following elements of professionalism will be required to remedy the deficiency through additional course work, field experiences, or counseling: - a. teaching strategies - b. classroom management - c. expertise in the area of human development and relationships - d. personal and professional attributes and dispositions - 6.
-Candidates must provide evidence through the portfolio process that they have met the Program Standards.
+Candidates manifesting below average standards in any of the following elements of professionalism will be required to remedy the deficiency through additional course work, field experiences, or counseling: - a. teaching strategies - b. classroom management - c. expertise in the area of human development and relationships - d. personal and professional attributes and dispositions - e. oral communication skills - 6.
+Candidates must provide evidences that meet proficiency for all Teacher Education Standards.